ananthakumaran/paisa/docs/reference/bulk-edit.md

 This will search for all transactions that have a posting with account named Expenses:Utilities:Electricity.
 By default, the search is case insensitive and will do a substring match.
-So, `Expenses:Utilities` will match Expenses:Utilities:Electricity account as well as.
+So, `Expenses:Utilities` will match Expenses:Utilities:Electricity account as well.
 If you want to search an account name which has special characters like space in it, you can use double quotes to enclose it like `"Expenses:Utilities:Hair Cut"`.

 You can also search on transaction date.
 For example, if you want to